elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/comparisons-operators.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> When there is an explicit conversion to a Boolean on values.
 A string and a number, such as a number 0 and string “0”.
 The return value for the string returns true, and it returns false for the number.
-When we attempt to compare the two using the equality operator, the return value returns true, but it is false with the strict equality operator.</div><br />
+When we attempt to compare the two using the equality operator, the return value returns true, but it returns false with the strict equality operator.</div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />

   <div></div>